 4. Freshen Up Walls and Ceilings

-Walk through your home and carefully seek out any dents, dings, scuffs or stains on your walls.
+Walk through your home and carefully seek out any dents, dings, scuffs, or stains on your walls.
 Be specific.
 Pull the furniture to the center of the room and spend an hour staring at the ceiling.
-A fresh coat of paint in a neutral color will make your home seem newer and cleaner, and takes surprisingly little time to complete.
+A fresh coat of paint in a neutral color will make your home seem newer and cleaner and takes surprisingly little time to complete.
 Be sure to look for water stains on the ceiling as well.
-For your buying or selling preparation, choose white, ivory or other light neutral colors, but keep style in mind.
+For your buying or selling preparation, choose white, ivory, or other light neutral colors, but keep the style in mind.
 Accent walls that may normally be boldly colored still create stunning statements when painted in soft, neutral tones.

 When you are choosing your new paint, don’t forget to take the finish of the paint into account.
-Flat and extra paint is excellent on ceilings because it actually has mild sound dampening properties.
+Flat and extra paint is excellent on ceilings because it actually has mild sound-dampening properties.
 Only use flat paint on the walls of rooms that are meant to be very formal or decorative.
 The finish of flat paints is the most fragile and doesn’t stand up well under day-to-day living.
-Satin finishes are the best for living areas because they are soft enough to look nice, but still give a washable surface.
-For wet rooms, like the kitchen and bathroom, use a semi-glass paint.
-The finish will give you enough durability for the damp and a fully scrub-able surface to resist stains.
+Satin finishes are the best for living areas because they are soft enough to look nice but still give a washable surface.
+For wet rooms, like the kitchen and bathroom, use semi-gloss paint.
+The finish will give you enough durability for the dampness and a fully scrubable surface to resist stains.

 5. Check Out Flooring Options

-The only surface that buyers see as often as the walls is the floor.
-Carpet is replaced in almost half of newly purchased homes, so try to avoid re-carpeting the home you are trying to sell.
-Instead have all carpets professionally shampooed to removed stains and odors.
+The only surface that buyers see as often as the walls are the floor.
+Carpet is replaced in almost half of the newly purchased homes, so try to avoid re-carpeting the home you are trying to sell.
+Instead have all carpets professionally shampooed to remove stains and odors.
 Then take a very close look are your hard floors.
 Do you have linoleum, vinyl, or tile?
 How does it look?
-Some tile and vinyl floors can be buffed to make them look news, but more often need to be replaced once they start to look bad.
-Cost effective options can replace vinyl and tile in many situations.
+Some tile and vinyl floors can be buffed to make them look new, but more often need to be replaced once they start to look bad.
+Cost-effective options can replace vinyl and tile in many situations.
 Laminate floors are easier to care for, stylish, and much less expensive than real hardwood.
 Real hardwood floors, on the other hand, can be refinished with so much success the floor will look new, even to you!
 Your home is ready to go!